enigma6174/flask_sqlalchemy/README.md

 [changelog]

-Added support for automatic deployments from master branch
+Added support for automatic deployments from master branch on Heroku platform

 All API endpoints have been tested with POSTMAN